+anso be counted as run time undergraduates.
 First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2002 cohort) 1,817 8,575 5,322 b) Number of students in line a who were financial aid applicants (include applicants for all types of aid) 1,601 6,667 3,302 c) Number of students in line b who were determined to have financial need 591 3,029 1,834 d) Number of students in line c who received any financial aid 579 2,899 1,609 e) Number of students in line d who received any need-based gift aid 272 1,492 767 f) Number of students in line d who received any need-based self-help aid 163 1,625 1,023 g) Number of students in line d who received any non-need-based gift aid 480 1,283 447 h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 19 243 81 i) On average, the percentage of need that was met of students who received any need-based aid.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 5% 11% 6% j) The average financial aid package of those in line d.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$3,134 \$3,956 \$3,557 k) Average need-based gift award of those in line e \$1,231 \$1,189 \$1,068 1) Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$1,231 \$1,721 \$1,754 m) Average need-based loan (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f who received a need-based loan \$1,239 \$1,756 \$1,765
+Fresh) Less Than Full-time Undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2004 cohort) 1,578 10,647 5,426 b) Number of students in line a who applied for need-based financial aid 1,571 7,902 3,102 c) Number of students in line b who were determined to have financial need 646 3,822 1,901 d) Number of students in line c who were awarded any financial aid 630 3,807 1,867 e) Number of students in line d who were awarded any need-based scholarship or grant aid 303 1,256 850 f) Number of students in line d who were awarded any need-based self-help aid 523 3,366 1,719 g) Number of students in line d who were awarded any non-need-based scholarship or grant aid 539 1,661 356 h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 70 579 124 i) On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 19% 20% 21% j) The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$7,892 \$7,892 \$8,846 k) Average need-based scholarship or grant award of those in line e \$2,676 \$2,662 \$2,664 1) Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$2,488 \$3,296 \$3,600 m) Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan \$2,478 \$3,318 \$3,616

 H2A.
-Number of Enrolled Students Receiving Non-need-based Grants and Scholarships: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who received non-need-based gift aid.
-Numbers should reflect the cohort receiving the dollars reported in H1.
+Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional-not external-non-need-based scholarship or grant aid.
+Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.

-First-time Full-time Less Than Full-time Undergrad Full-time Freshmen (Incl.
-Fresh) Undergrad n) Number of students in line a who had no financial need and who received non-need-based gift aid (exclude those receiving athletic awards and tuition benefits) 934 2,542 700 o) Average dollar amount of non-need-based gift aid awarded to students in line n \$694 \$678 \$513 p) Number of students in line a who received a non-need-based athletic grant or scholarship 26 73 5 q) Average dollar amount of non-need-based athletic grants and scholarships awarded to students in line p \$2,462 \$2,396 \$1,386
+First-time Full-time Freshmen Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 854 3,238 720 o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$1,541 \$1,489 \$1,115 p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 21 82 3 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$5,347 \$5,010 \$7,144